Back to Home

 Overview

-This MCP server provides a toolkit of security-focused prompts and instructions to guide GitHub Copilot towards secure coding practices, helping developers identify and mitigate security risks.
+This MCP server provides a toolkit to guide GitHub Copilot toward secure coding practices by offering customizable security-focused prompts and agents for integration into development workflows.

 Installation